Ann Hartley: Later activities

 In the 2007 local body elections Hartley was elected to the North Shore City Council, and left Parliament in 2008 after the summer recess.

 At the 2010 local government elections, when the North Shore City Council (along with all the other councils in the Auckland region) was amalgamated into the single Auckland Council, she stood for the North Shore Ward under the Shore Voice ticket and was successful.
 She started her new role when the council came into existence on 1 November 2010.
+As part of the Auckland Council, she was involved with improving waterfront access in Takapuna and Mairangi Bay, by buying mansions that were converted into public parks.
+She played a role in improving public green spaces and events centres in the city, such as Kauri Point Centennial Park and the Bruce Mason Centre.
 Hartley was not re-elected at the 2013 Auckland Council election where she placed third running for re-election to one of the two seats in the North Shore Ward.

 Hartley was elected to the Kaipātiki Local Board at the 2016 Auckland elections.
+She was reelected in 2019, and stepped down at the 2022 elections.

+Personal life and death

+In about 1962, she married Maurice Hartley, and the couple went on to have two children.
+Maurice Hartley died in 2022.

+Hartley died in Auckland on 20 December 2024, at the age of 82.

+Honours and awards

-In the 2022 New Year Honours, Hartley was appointed a Companion of the Queen's Service Order, for services to local government and the community.
+In 1990, Hartley was awarded the New Zealand 1990 Commemoration Medal.
+She was appointed a Companion of the Queen's Service Order in the 2022 New Year Honours for services to local government and the community.